 As a bone heals stronger where it broke and an immune system learns to heal when invaded by disease, we will emerge stronger.
 I mainly write about sustainability and cleaning the air, water, and land we share.
 I have never wavered from achieving these goals only through freedom and democracy.

-I will do all I can to enable future historians to mark January 6, 2021 as the day we recognized our jobs, stopped hoping for the best, took responsibility, and restored participation in democracy.
+I will do all I can to enable future historians to mark January 6, 2021 as the day we recognized our common humanity, stopped hoping for the best, took responsibility, and restored participation in democracy.
 Freedom is never free nor easy.

 People like Trump and his supporters will always cheat a system that would thrive so much more without their parasitical leeching and lecherousness.
 The price we who value freedom and democracy pay is work, but as Martin Luther King said, unearned suffering is redemptive, and the value of a job well done satisfies more than something handed to us.